HermanToothrot10/qubic-capital-manual/docs/proposals/fundp.md

 If approved, the fundraising round becomes active and remains open until all QCAP are sold.

-Multiple fundraising rounds may be active at the same time.
+Multiple approved proposals of this type may coexist and be effective at the same time.